lsaravia/CriticalGlobalForest/Outline.md

                   Exp      0.0005397    NA        150593      NA
 ------------------------------------------------------------------

-Table: Model selection using Akaike criterion
+Table: Model selection using Akaike criterion, and goodnes of fit calculated by bootstrap.

 ![Power law exponent by year and with different starting point: xmin=1 the minimun patchs size was fixed at 1, *Estimated Xmin* the minimun patch size was estimated from data.](Results/Southamerica/PowerExp_xmin_year.png)